|

 International Version: (Yes, I confess to being NIV positive, but the

 Nearly Inspired Version isn‘t that bad really!)
-"On the

 first day of the week we came together to break bread.
 Paul spoke to the